Slips, Trips and Falls Claims

-Slip, trip and fall compensation claims FAQs
+Frequently asked questions about slip, trip and fall compensation claims

 Slips usually occur when your shoe or foot loses contact with the floor, perhaps due to a wet or greasy surface, or a loose rug or mat.